Business conduct and ethics

 In FY16, we began refresher training for the ERM workforce on the UK Bribery Act.
 Training was provided for all staff who had passed two-year milestone since their prior anti-bribery and corruption training.
 As a result, 82 percent of the targeted population completed refresher training in FY16, and the remainder will complete the training in FY17.

 As a global business that has worked in more than 160 countries in the past three years, we recognize our responsibility to support and respect the protection of internationally proclaimed human rights, as defined by the UN Guiding Principles on Business and Human Rights.

-ERM supports international efforts against child and forced labor and has a specific Child or Forced Labor Policy.
+ERM supports international efforts against child and forced labor and has a specific Slavery, Child Labor and Human Trafficking Policy.
 Our policy prohibits the use of child or forced labor or involvement by ERM with entities that support prohibited labor practices, including slavery, bonded labor or debt-bondage and other types of coercion or corruption.
-As our Contractor Management Program is implemented progressively around the world, we can now take a more consistent approach for mandating contractors and suppliers to adhere to this requirement, and also track their compliance.
+As our Contractor Management Program is implemented progressively around the world, we have a more consistent approach for mandating contractors and suppliers to adhere to these and other similar requirements, and also track their compliance.

-In addition to making this commitment within our own business, we work with our clients around the world to improve their human rights practices.
+In addition to making this commitment within our own business, we work with our clients globally to improve their human rights practices.
 Our social and health consulting services teams identify and provide advice on labor, supply chain management, land access and indigenous rights issues.